opensourceradio/ram/docs/confessor/regular-maintenance/DST.md

 ## Adjusting Your Station's Schedule ##

-In the "Spring" your schedule must be shortened by one hour (just as the day is shortened by one hour).
+In the Spring your schedule must be shortened by one hour (just as the day is shortened by one hour).
 You can either remove the one-hour show that airs between 2:00 AM and 3:00 AM (if there is one), or you can simply shorten the show that crosses the 2:00 AM hour (if that's how your schedule is set up).

-You must lengthen your schedule in the "Fall" (by adding an hour of programming to the schedule), just as the day is one hour longer when switching to _Standard Time_.
+You must lengthen your schedule in the Fall (by adding an hour of programming to the schedule), just as the day is one hour longer when switching to _Standard Time_.